Saint-Yuqi/tree_identification/README.md

 # 🌳 TreeAI Segmentation
 ![Tree segmentation example](examples/segmentation_example.jpg)
 A deep learning pipeline for **pixel-wise tree segmentation** from aerial imagery enabling both species classification and crown delineation.
-This repository is intended as a **starting point for further developments in tree segmentation** as part of the **UZH Master's course AI4Good**.
+This repository was created as part of the **UZH Master's course AI4Good**.

 ## ✨ Motivation
 Tree species segmentation plays a crucial role in **biodiversity monitoring**, **forest management**, and **climate change research**.